Funeral Anthem for Queen Caroline: Background

 Queen Caroline, consort of George II, had been friend and patron to Handel for more than thirty years when she died in 1737.
 An accomplished amateur musician herself, Caroline took a lively interest in artistic and intellectual matters, and was widely mourned at her death.
-Handel received the commission for her funeral and composed the anthem within a week to a text chosen by the sub-dean of Westminster Abbey, Edward Willes, mostly from the Biblical books of Lamentations and Job.
+Handel was commissioned to compose music for her funeral, using text provided to him by Edward Willes that drew from the Lamentations and Job.
 At the funeral, according to contemporary accounts, "…the great Bells of the Cathedral of St. Paul and of many Churches in London and Westminster were tolled.
 And the Tower Guns kept firing all the while, at a Minute’s Distance between each".
 Handel's anthem was performed in Westminster Abbey by "near 80 vocal performers and 100 instrumental from His Majesty’s band, and from the Opera, etc." The Duke of Chandos, Handel's former patron, wrote of the anthem "the composition was exceedingly fine, and adapted very properly to the melancholy occasion."